pramsey/crunchyblog/window-1/index.md

 Here, we get a sum of all earnings, by using the `sum()` function with the `OVER` keyword to indicate a windowing context.

-Since we provide no restrictionson `OVER` the effect is a sum over all rows in the result relation.
+Since we provide no restrictions on `OVER` the effect is a **sum over all rows** in the result relation.
 Which is what we need!

 ## Percentage of Band Earnings per Musician

-Percentage earnings over all earnings is only one way to slide the percentage orange: maybe we want to know which musicians made the most money relative to their band earnings?
+Percentage earnings over all earnings is only one way to slice up the earnings pie: maybe we want to know which musicians made the most money relative to their band earnings?

 Doing this the old fashioned way, the SQL is getting a lot hairier!